mortara/Image-converter-extensions/README.md

 All conversions that start with ToXXXX() (e.g. ToSKImage()) are meant to create a new copy of the image.
 Later i want to also add AsXXXX() function that do not create a new copy.

+# Contribution

+Any kinf of contribution is highly welcomed and appriciated!

 # License